rochiecuevas/shared_accommodations/README.md

 #### Hotel data
 The processed hotel data was stored in [`hotel_dailyrates.csv`](https://github.com/rochiecuevas/shared_accommodations/blob/master/Data/hotel_dailyrates.csv).
 To find more insights from the data, it was important to convert the daily rate to monthly rate.
 Calculations were made more realistic by using hotel occupancy rates as a factor in correcting the monthly rates; without this correction factor, it is assumed that hotels are consistently 100% occupied.
 The code in `hotel_rate_analysis.ipynb` was used the calculations following these general steps:
-1. Classify the months based on number of days;
+1. Classify the months based on number of days.
-2. Calculate the monthly rates by multiplying the `average daily rate` with the number of days (__Note:__ For February, further classify the entries to those in regular or in leap years);
+2. Calculate the monthly rates by multiplying the "average daily rate" with the number of days (__Note:__ For February, further classify the entries to those in regular or in leap years).
-3. Correct the monthly rates by multiplying these with the `hotel occupancy` rate.
+3. Correct the monthly rates by multiplying these with the "hotel occupancy" rate.

 To determine if there were trends across years, the yearly rates were calcuated by summing up the corrected monthly rates per year.
 Monthly rates and yearly rates were then saved into different csv files.

 #### Peer-to-peer short-term rental data
+Analysis was conducted using the `AirbnbRateAnalysis.ipynb`(https://github.com/rochiecuevas/shared_accommodations/blob/master/Airbnb%20Analysis/AirbnbRateAnalysis.ipynb) jupyter notebook.
 The output file [`Airbnb_listings.csv`](https://github.com/rochiecuevas/shared_accommodations/tree/master/Airbnb%20Listings%20Data%20) was loaded as a dataframe.
 An extra data cleaning step was conducted prior to data analysis because the output file was saved with index not set to "False" (an extra column called "Unnamed:0" was added to the dataframe).
 This column was removed.
 And the dataframe was renamed.

 ```python
 # Remove the Unnamed:0 column